GSA/piv-guides/pages/piv_app_int_models.md

 - Kerberos provides Authentication (AuthN) and Authorization (AuthZ)
 - There is moderate development LOE on application, zero ICAM development LOE
 - This approch requires coordination with developers and Active directory
-- Role Assignment is done within the application
+- Role assignment is done within the application
-    The userIDs in the application can be mapped directly to an attribute already in ICAM LoginID
+- The userIDs in the application can be mapped directly to an attribute already in ICAM

+        - LoginID
-        email
+        - email

 - No ICAM work required to support AUTHZ

 ### E. Identity Proxy      FIXME - need high-level info on how to implement this